Updated by Bobby

 - Delay

 You'll also have to go without a tap tempo, which could be tricky depending on how you use your delay pedal.
 Rhythmic use of a delay is much harder without the tap tempo added.
-Though if you're more of a lead guitar player and you use your delay as an ambiguous, ethereal effect instead of a rhythmic compliment, the Carbon Copy can still be a really good fit.
+Though if you're more of a lead guitar player and you use your delay as a layering effect instead of a rhythmic pattern creator, the Carbon Copy can still be a really good fit.

-If you want the presets, tempo control, and functionality, you'd probably be better off with the Strymon offerings.
+If you want more presets, tempo control, modes, and parameters, you'd probably be better off with one of the Strymon pedals.

-However, if you're after a simple, good quality tone that you don't have to mess with, the Carbon Copy is my favorite recommendation.
+However, if you're after a simple, high-quality tone that you don't have to mess with, the Carbon Copy is my favorite recommendation.

-IDEAL FOR: Those after a simple, high-quality, analog delay pedal
+IDEAL FOR: Those wanting a simple, high-quality, analog delay pedal

 TONE